juanfraire/afro_studio/README.md

     - Convert `PlayRithmTask` and `ConnectServerTask` to use coroutines
     - Implement proper scopes (viewModelScope, lifecycleScope)
-    - Add proper cancellation handling when activity/fragment is destroyed 1.a.
-Add more tests for server connections, including these improvements:
+    - Add proper cancellation handling when activity/fragment is destroyed
-    - Switch all tests to use JUnit5 if reasonable

-    - Extract common test utilities:
-      Create a shared test fixture for common test data Use a TestRule to manage dispatcher setup/teardown

-- Add coverage for network handling:
-Test reconnection logic if applicable
-Test behavior with slow/intermittent connections

-- Improve mocking approach:
-Use a more sophisticated mocking strategy for HttpURLConnection Consider a fake server implementation for more realistic tests

 2. **Implement ViewModel**
     - Create `EnsembleViewModel` to hold ensemble state and operations